 ML-Agents contains five high-level components:

 - Learning Environment - contains the Unity scene and all the game characters.
-The Unity scene provides the environment in which agents observe, act, and learn.
-ML-Agents includes a Unity SDK that enables you to transform any Unity scene into a learning environment.
+The Unity scene provides the environment where agents observe, act, and learn.
+In addition, ML-Agents includes a Unity SDK that enables you to transform any Unity scene into a learning environment.

 - Python Low-Level API - Python interface for interacting and manipulating a learning environment.
 This API is available as a dedicated Python package and is used to communicate with and control the Academy during training.